Tired All the Time: Is It Sleepiness, or Is It Fatigue?

 The secondary benefits of treating sleepiness or fatigue

 Treating other health conditions that can cause EDS or fatigue can deliver the wonderful secondary benefit of improving your overall health and symptom load.
-For instance, people who treat their OSA find that they have more energy, are more clear-headed, experience less pain, and find it easier to maintain a stable mood; this is because OSA also causes systemic inflammation (which leads to physical fatigue), cognitive problems, hypersensitivity to pain, and mood dysfunction.
+For instance, people who treat their OSA find that they have more energy, are more clear-headed, experience less pain, and find it easier to maintain a stable mood.
+This is because OSA also causes inflammation, cognitive problems, hypersensitivity to pain, and mood dysfunction.2

 If you have EDS or fatigue and are newly diagnosed with MS – or you’ve had MS for a while but are experiencing new or different symptoms – it’s important to investigate them to determine if they’re actually related to your condition or if they may require separate diagnosis and treatment.

-Do yourself a favor and look into your symptoms, rather than chalk it up to aging or assume it’s just the “monster” at work.
+Do yourself a favor and look into your symptoms rather than chalking them up to aging or assuming it’s just MS at work.
 There’s no reason you need to suffer more just because you have MS!
 And finally, make sleep a priority.